-Undergraduates may register for graduate courses numbered 500 and above if they have attained senior standing and a cumulative grade point average of at least 3.000.
-Any undergraduate who successfully completes a graduate course will be awarded credit applicable towards his/her graduate school education.
+Undergraduate students may register for graduate courses numbered 500 and above if they have attained senior standing and a cumulative grade point average of at least 3.000.
+Any undergraduate who successfully completes a graduate course will be awarded credit applicable towards their graduate school education.
 However, the undergraduate student must obtain approval of the graduate course instructor and/or the director of the graduate program offering the course.
-For registering in graduate courses consult section E.1.
+For registering for graduate courses, consult section E.1.